 Wisconsin Bartending License Certification

 This is the required and state approved Wisconsin bartending license certification course for all bartenders and servers in all counties.
 This course is approved and required for both on-premise and off-premise situations by the Wisconsin Department of Revenue.
-It's also known as the Wisconsin Alcohol Server Permit or Wisconsin Responsible Beverage Training.
+It's also known as the Wisconsin alcohol server license or Wisconsin beverage server license.
 This Wisconsin alcohol certification course fully complies with and was created for informing servers, bartenders, and managers about Wisconsin statutes 125.04, 125.17, and 134.66.
-Our Wisconsin alcohol certification course gives you with the tools to sell and serve alcohol responsibly both on-sale and off-sale.
+Our Wisconsin alcohol certification course gives you with the tools to learn to serve alcohol responsibly both on-sale and off-sale.